CENG501-Projects/CENG501-Spring2022/Project_Rabaia_Mutlu/Readme.md

 @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

+Table 1: Implemented Results on MNIST and Fashion-MNIST (Opt. for acc.)
 |                    |  **MNIST**  |  **MNIST**   |**Fashion-MNIST**|**Fashion-MNIST**|
 |--------------------|-------------|--------------|-----------------|-----------------|
 |     **Loss**       |  **Acc.**   |   **ECE**    |    **Acc.**     |     **ECE**     |